suguruwataru/rimecmd/README.md

 [Meson](https://mesonbuild.com/index.html) is used to build the C sources.

-When the project is built the first time, Meson needs to build directory `meson_build` to be setup.
+When the project is built the first time, Meson needs to build directory `build/meson` to be setup.

 ```
-meson setup meson_build
+meson setup build/meson
 ```

-Not that, Meson itself does not require the build directory to be called `meson_build`.
-However, this is required for this project.
-This directory name is hardcoded in the later Rust building step (see `build.rs`).
-Also, `.gitignore` uses it.
+Not that, Meson itself does not require the build directory to be called `build/meson`.
+However, this project requires that.
+This directory name is hardcoded for the later Rust building step (see `build.rs`).
+Also, `build` is added to `.gitignore`.

 Then, once the build directory is set up, you can always use the following command to build the C part.

 ```
-meson -C meson_build compile
+meson -C meson/build compile
 ```

 After the C part is built, run the Rust build command, and it will